Skip to content

 Abstract

-Of the several forms of breast cancer, triple-negative breast cancer (TNBC) is the most aggressive, is not responsive to traditional human/hormonal epithelial growth factor receptor 2 (HER2)-targeted therapies because the corresponding receptor targets are absent, TNBC tends to be more invasive in form, metastasis, have an early recurrence rate and develop medication resistance.
+Of the several forms of breast cancer, triple-negative breast cancer (TNBC) is the most aggressive, it is not responsive to traditional human/hormonal epithelial growth factor receptor 2 (HER2)-targeted therapies because the corresponding receptor targets are absent, TNBC tends to be more invasive in form, metastasis, have an early recurrence rate and develop medication resistance.
 For TNBC, some of the most popular types of treatments are resection, chemotherapy, and radiation therapy.
 Several studies are being carried out for the development of novel treatment approaches for improved TNBC diagnosis.
 As our knowledge of the molecular mechanisms behind the development of cancer has grown, a vast array of anticancer drugs has been developed.
 The use of chemically produced pharmaceuticals has not significantly raised the overall survival rate over the previous few decades.
 As such, novel approaches and cutting-edge chemopreventive medications are needed to improve the efficacy of existing TNBC therapies.
 Naturally occurring compounds derived from plants called phytochemicals are valuable resources for the development of novel medications for TNBC treatment.
 These phytochemicals often function by modulating molecular pathways associated with the onset and propagation of TNBC.
 Some of the specific methods include boosting antioxidant status, deactivating carcinogens, stopping proliferation, inducing cell cycle arrest, promoting apoptosis, and immune system modulation.
-This review's main goal is to give a summary of the active components of natural products, together with details on their molecular targets, pharmacologic action, and current level of understanding.
+This review's main goal is to give a summary of the active components of natural products, together with details on their molecular targets, pharmacological action, and current level of understanding.
 Several natural compounds that particularly target the pathways linked to TNBC in our study have been thoroughly described by us.
-We have done extensive research on many natural substances that could lead to the discovery of new targets for TNBC detection.
+We have done extensive research on many natural substances that could lead to the discovery of new targets for TNBC treatment.

 Loading